-A tax credit can be claimed when total medical expenses exceed the lower of 3% of your net income or \$2,302 in 2018.
-You must pay your medical expenses by December 31.
+A tax credit may be claimed when total eligible medical expenses exceed the lower of 3% of your net income or \$2,352 in 2019.

-It may be worthwhile to look for unclaimed expenses prior to 2018 as well.
+For medical expenses, it may be worthwhile to look for unclaimed expenses prior to 2019 as well.
 The medical expense tax credit (METC) may be claimed for eligible medical expenses that were paid during any 12-month period that ended within the calendar year (extended to 24 months when an individual died in the year.)

-Charitable donors
+Charitable Donors